astropy/astropy-APEs/APE6.rst

     001   2
     004   3

-To illustrate the full features of DTIF we create a table with meta data (keywords and comments) as well as more detailed column meta data::
+To illustrate the full features of ECSV we create a table with meta data (keywords and comments) as well as more detailed column meta data::

   >>> from astropy.utils import OrderedDict